Psychology is the study of human behavior and the psychological, social, and biological processes related to that behavior.

 At UCSC, Psychology majors are exposed to basic achievements in the various subfields of psychology and are introduced to the nature and spirit of scientific inquiry in the field.
 Students are encouraged to carry out research in specialized laboratories or in the field.

-UC Santa Cruz psychology majors take courses in each of the following subfields in their upper-division work: Developmental, Cognitive, Social, and Personality psychology.
+UC Santa Cruz psychology majors take courses in each of the following subfields in their upper-division work: Developmental, Cognitive, Social, and Clinical-Personality psychology.

 Note: Specific questions about our undergraduate program should be directed to firstname.lastname@example.org